lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 #### Prerequisites

-1. You must have Windows 10 version `2004` installed (you can force the update from [here](https://www.microsoft.com/en-us/software-download/windows10))
+- You must have Windows 10 version `2004` or above installed (you can force the update from [here](https://www.microsoft.com/en-us/software-download/windows10))

 #### Installation Instructions

 - [Microsoft Docs / Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)

 #### Troubleshooting

+- if you are gettin the error "WSL 2 requires an update to its kernel component" then:

+   - download the latest WSL2 Linux kernel from [here](https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel)

+   - right click on the `wsl_update_x64.msi` file and select _Uninstall_

+   - right click on the `wsl_update_x64.msi` file and select _Install_

 - if you are having an issue with Docker asking for a password, follow [these instructions](https://github.com/docker/for-win/issues/616#issuecomment-528390516) to fix it.